TecladistaProd/html-gen-pdf/README.md

 ## Terminal use

-To use in terminal to create a pdf from html, using terminal in folder where is html file, use this command `pdf-from-html -i ./index.html -n ./file.pdf -f A4`.
+To use in terminal to create a pdf from html, using terminal in folder where is html file, use this command `html-to-pdf -i ./index.html -n ./file.pdf -f A4`.

 ### Terminal Commands